drekka/Alchemic/README.md

 Storyteller.framework | [Story Teller](https://github.com/drekka/StoryTeller) is a alternative logging framework I designed along side Alchemic.
 PEGKit.framework | Used by StoryTeller.

-*Note: You will need to ensure that all of these frameworks are added to your project and copied to the __Frameworks__ directory in your app.*
+*Note: You will need to ensure that all of these frameworks are added to your project and copied to the __Frameworks__ directory in your app using the* `carthage copy-frameworks` *command.*

 # Adding Alchemic to your code